Key person insurance protects against the potential losses a business could incur if a key person were to die or be diagnosed with a serious illness.

-The cover is taken out over a specified term, for example 5 or 10 years, depending on how long the cover is required for.
+The cover is taken out over a specified term, for example five or ten years, depending on how long the cover is required for.
 However, the cover usually won’t have a cash-in value, so if you stop paying your premiums the cover will cease.

 The benefit from a key person insurance plan is usually a tax-free lump sum, paid to the business in the event of a claim.

-Any pay-out from key person insurance is received by the business and not the individual covered.
-The pay-out benefits the business ‘wholly and exclusively’ and is therefore a tax-deductible expense that can be put against the corporation’s tax bill.
+Any pay-out from key person insurance is received by the business, not the individual covered.
+The pay-out benefits the business ‘wholly and exclusively’ and is therefore a tax-deductible expense that can be put against the corporation tax bill.
 There is no requirement for the individual ‘key person’ to be taxed on this insurance as they will not receive any benefits.

 If you have a key person policy and the named individual leaves the business the plan will be cancelled.
 This is because the policy is set up with medical information on the named individual and cannot be transferred.
 A new policy can be set up, if required, for any new individual.